China c.bank to cut FX reserve ratio to help limit yuan weakness | Business

 - China

-China's central bank said on Monday it will cut the amount of foreign exchange reserves that financial institutions must hold, a move seen as aimed at slowing the pace of the yuan's recent depreciation.
+China's central bank said on Monday it will cut the amount of foreign exchange reserves that financial institutions must hold, a move seen as aimed at slowing the the yuan's recent depreciation.

-The People's Bank of China said it would cut the foreign exchange reserve requirement ratio (RRR) by 200 basis points (bps) to 6% from 8% beginning Sept.
+The People's Bank of China said it would cut the foreign exchange reserve requirement ratio (RRR) to 6% from 8% beginning Sept.
 15, according to an online statement.
+The PBOC said the reduction aimed to improve "financial institutions' ability to use foreign exchange capital," the statement added.

+The move came after the Chinese yuan's recent slide to two-year lows.
+The yuan has depreciated by 8% against the dollar in the year to date, as a result of both broad dollar strength in global markets and China's worsening economic slowdown.
+The reduction in reserve requirements would boost dollar liquidity.
+Based on end July data, when foreign exchange reserves stood at $953.7 billion, the lower requirements would free up around $19 billion.

+Some traders and analysts said the cut was expected and was partly a signal to the market that rapid declines in the yuan would be unwelcome.
+"As recent daily yuan midpoint fixings persistently came in stronger than market expectations, the PBOC's official action to stabilise the yuan was already within market expectations," said Ken Cheung, chief Asian FX strategist at Mizuho Bank.

-The PBOC previously cut the FX reserve requirement ratio for financial institutions by 100 basis points in April, in a bid to rein in a sliding yuan and make it less expensive for banks to hold dollars.
+The PBOC last cut the FX reserve requirement ratio b 100 basis points in April, in a bid to rein in a sliding yuan and make it less expensive for banks to hold dollars.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)